and1hof/and1hof.github.io/_posts/2017-3-28-aura-component-development-quickstart-guide.md

 })
 ```
 #### Renderer
-The renderer is going to used much less often, but can be very important.
+The renderer is going to be used much less often, but can be very important.
 The render has default functionality (rendering and re-rendering the component mostly), but all of these steps have hooks that you can add additional functionality to.

 For example, if you are writing a component that displays a form field and between loads the data is persisting in the form field (a common problem caused by the garbage collector not being entirely efficient in single page applications, and leaving variables in ephemeral memory) - you can use one of the [lifecycle hooks](https://developer.salesforce.com/docs/atlas.en-us.lightning.meta/lightning/components_lifecycle.htm) to manually wipe form state whenever the component is re-rendered.
 Be cautious however, as other parts of your component (e.g. validations) might trigger early re-renders.
 Doing your research into the lifecycle of an Aura component is essential for these lower level problems.